Zafershah24/Data-Structures-and-Algorithms/README.md

   2)Accessing other external Resources
   3)Parameter Passing

- REFERANCE IS A ALIAS GIVEN TO A VARIABLE (USE & OF REFERENCING)
+ REFERANCE IS AN ALIAS GIVEN TO A VARIABLE (USE & OF REFERENCING)